mistycheney/MouseBrainAtlas/README.md

 Project directory is `/oasis/projects/nsf/csd181/yuncong/Brain`

 Executable scripts are at `/oasis/projects/nsf/csd181/yuncong/Brain/scripts`.
-This currently includes two scripts: `feature_extraction_pipeline_v2.py` and `generate_dataset.py` It is recommended to run the code on gcn (instead of ion).
+It is recommended to run the code on gcn (instead of ion) because the numpy in yuncong's virtualenv is compiled with MKL (Intel Math Kernel Library) which is only installed on gcn.

 Data are in `/oasis/projects/nsf/csd181/yuncong/ParthaData` and `/oasis/projects/nsf/csd181/yuncong/DavidData`